NoosWare/rapp_beginner_tutorials/cpp/getting_started/README.md

 ##Download

-You can download directly from git in this [link](https://github.com/rapp-project/rapp-api.git) with your web browser or use the next command in your terminal:
+Clone directly from [github](https://github.com/rapp-project/rapp-api.git) using:

 ```shell
 git clone https://github.com/rapp-project/rapp-api.git
 ```

-This command download RAPP API in the directory where you are working.
+Alternatively, download the api as  a zip or tarball, and extract the API from there.

 ## Building

-For the C++ RAPP API, please note you need to satisfy these [*dependencies*](#packages required).
+For the C++ RAPP API, please note you need to have the [*dependencies*](#packages required) installed.
 To build:

 ```shell